-The Screaming Eagle Dolphin Cruise gets you close to wild dolphins on a giant speedboat
+The spectacular Screaming Eagle dolphin cruise gets you close to wild dolphins on a giant speedboat

 How about your very own sunset dolphin cruise on a sailboat?
 Now that’s living!
 Best of all, convenient scheduling means no matter what time of year you visit you or what time you want to venture out, you are sure to find a convenient time slot for everyone!

 Indeed, the Destin Harbor and Choctawhatchee Bay deliver everything you need from the Gulf of Mexico like beautiful white sandy beaches, picturesque sunsets, and amazing saltwater fishing opportunities all minus the madness of the open ocean.

 Watersport companies offer rentals of pontoons, waverunners, and more in Destin

-Pontoon Boats - If you're bringing the whole gang down to the Panhandle we suggest a Destin boat rental.
+Pontoon Boats - If you’re bringing the whole gang down to the Panhandle we suggest an unforgettable Destin pontoon boat rental.
 A 24 foot ocean pontoon is easy to operate and can accommodate up to 12 passengers.
 Most pontoons also come fully equipped with bluetooth stereos and cabanas to protect you from the harsh sun; so go ahead, make a day of it!

-Jet Skis - If pontoons aren't your speed then jet ski rentals Destin FL tour companies offer may quench your thirst for fun!
+Jet Skis - If pontoons aren’t your speed then jet ski rentals may just quench your thirst for fun!
 Also known as a wave runner, these zippy watercraft can really fly.

 A great option for couples, active persons, and parents with thrill-seeking kiddos, rip through the waves with ease as you explore the inlets and jetties of the Bay.
 Jet skis are especially handy on those summer weekends when Crab Island is packed as you can navigate your way in to find the perfect spot!